OperantAI/secops-chaos/components/README.md

 # Components

-`secops-chaos` can install optional Components which enhance and enable additional experiments.
+`woodpecker` can install optional Components which enhance and enable additional experiments.

-* `secops-chaos-ai`: Enables running Chaos Experiments against AI providers such as OpenAI and Anthropic
+* `woodpecker-ai`: Enables running Chaos Experiments against AI providers such as OpenAI and Anthropic